jahnavigogia/jahnavigogia/README.md

 -  Hi, I’m @jahnavigogia
--  I’m interested in internships.
+-  I’m interested in interning in app development as of now.
-- I’m currently pursuing a course on Python offered by Udemy.
+- I’ve completed a course on Python offered by Udemy.
 - You can reach me via email:
   jahnavigogia02@gmail.com
-- I would love to take on new projects and learn new skills that they would require.
+- I would love to take on new projects and learn new skills.
+- I am currently pursuing a course on Machine Learning offered by Coursera(Duke University).